forinterviews4782/servletFilterDemo/readme.md

 ```
 {"responseAverage":10.0,"responseMax":15,"responseMin":5,"timingAverage":2095.0,"timingMax":3003,"timingMin":1187}
 ```
 Note the timingMin and timingAverage numbers will be slightly off.
-This is do to the filter initialization code slowing down the first request.
+This is due to the filter initialization code slowing down the first request.
 This would not be an issue if a lot of traffic was run through the application.
 To get metrics on a specific request execute the following command

 ```curl http://localhost:8080/metric/237d22c0-c546-4c61-8730-52bb62bff056```